vijay0019/disease-diagnosis-phenotype-identification/README.md

-# NLP - Rare Disease Prediction and Classification
+# NLP - Final Project

 NLP project: Identifying the phenotype terms using Bio_ClinicalBERT and then performing diagnosis given the identified phenotypes using meta-llama/Llama-3.2-3B-Instruct.